cp3402-students/cp3402-2021-site-cp3402-2021-team01/README.md

 ## WP-Migrate DB
 If you wish to migrate any content changes you have made in local to test or prod, follow the steps below.

-# We recommend backing up your database prior to importing any new changes.
-You can backup a database by following steps 1,3 and 4.
+#### We recommend backing up your database prior to importing any new changes.
+You can backup your database by going to phpmyadmin, selecting the wordpress database on the left and then selecting 'export' in the top toolbar.
+Do not change any settings, instead select the go button at the bottom.
+If you make a mistake in the steps below, you can import that backup by going to import tab and importing the backup file.

 1. Select 'All-In-One WP Migration' in the left toolbar on wp-admin, from there select 'Export'.